KSym04/zen-addons-for-siteorigin-page-builder/README.md

 Conventions: WordPress Coding Standards, tabs for indentation, Yoda conditions, PHPDoc on all functions, an `ABSPATH` guard at the top of every PHP file, all output escaped, all input sanitized, and AJAX actions gated by nonce + capability checks.
-Text domain is `zaso`.
+Text domain is `zen-addons-for-siteorigin-page-builder` (it must equal the plugin slug).

 ## Releases